The Emergence of a Democratic Right to Self-Determination in Europe

-To implement its right of self-determination, and achieve national independence or greater autonomy, a people can rely on its constituent power and initiate a process aiming to give the people their own fundamental law.
-This is the avenue that the Catalan government and parliament appear to have chosen, adopting a roadmap that focuses around a constituent process and the drafting of a Constitution for an independent Catalonia.
+To implement the right of self-determination, and achieve national independence or greater autonomy, a people can rely on its constituent power and initiate a process aiming to give the people their own fundamental law.
+This is the avenue that the Catalan government and parliament appear to have chosen, adopting a roadmap that focuses around a constituent process.

 There are many reasons that might favor an initiative to draft a basic law in the exercise of the right of self-determination.
-They relate to the necessity of defining one people’s own constitutional identity, but also of resolving the constitutional stalemate that often explains demands for independence and autonomy.
-In describing the values on which a political community
+They relate to the necessity of defining one people’s own constitutional identity, but also of resolving the constitutional stalemate that often follows demands for independence and autonomy.

 Only for 15 EUR + shipping costs